rafayqayyum/text-to-sql/README.md

 # Text to SQL Converter App
-This app allows users to convert text to SQL queries using the OpenAI GPT3-turbo.
+This app allows users to convert text to SQL queries and generates database schema from text using the OpenAI GPT3-turbo.
 It also features a user-friendly interface built with Streamlit.

 # Installation
 1. Clone the repository